 Your Programme, YorWay

-Each activity or event is worth credits and you will be encouraged to build a complete programme of activities that totals 100 credits.
-A complete programme unlocks lots of additional benefits.
+You’ll be able to choose from activities across four modules.
+Each activity or event is worth credits and you will be encouraged to build a complete programme of activities that totals 100 credits in Year 1 of the programme.
+Earning 100 credits in Year 1 will unlock lots of additional benefits.

 Please note, depending on the current Covid-19 situation, face-to-face events may be delivered virtually in line with public health advice if required.

 Start thinking about your university course.
-Explore a range of degree subjects through immersive online sessions or courses, undertake an academic project, receive course consultancy appointments for tailored information and advice and meet staff and students from academic departments at York.
+Explore a range of degree subjects through taster sessions or undertake an academic project.

-Get support with your current studies and help with upcoming exams, including revision and study skills sessions.
-Find out more about personal skills through wellbeing workshops.
-Develop ‘uni skills’ to get ahead preparing for, adjusting to and making the most of university life.
+Get ahead by developing your skills.
+Find out more about personal skills through our wellbeing workshops and develop ‘uni skills’ to prepare for making the most of university life.